ale94mleon/BindFlow/docs/source/guides/customizing.md

 ## `mdp` (optional)

-This section is used to control all Molecular Dynamic Parameters for every simulation of single step
+This section is used to control all Molecular Dynamic Parameters for every single simulation

 `````{dropdown} Example of mdp section
 :color: info